How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 Even with a perfect setup, things can occasionally go wrong.
 Here are the most common fixes:

-- Black screen on game capture: Some games block capture software to prevent cheating.
-If Game Capture shows a black screen, try running OBS as an administrator, or switch to a Display Capture source instead.
+- Black screen on game capture: Application conflicts (overlays, anti-virus) or missing administrator privileges are common causes.
+If Game Capture shows a black screen, try running OBS as an administrator, or switch to a Display Capture source instead (OBS Knowledge Base, 2026).

 - Audio desync: If your microphone audio doesn't match your webcam video, click the gear icon in the Audio Mixer, select Advanced Audio Properties, and add a Sync Offset (usually between 50-200ms) to your microphone.